Japanese Tea Varieties Everything you need to know

 Teaworld

-Here you will find a large assortment as well as detailed descriptions of the individual varieties.
-Tea accessories such as teapots can also be purchased here.
+Here you will find not only a large assortment but also detailed descriptions of the individual varieties.
+Tea accessories like teapots can also be purchased here.

 Paperandtea

-You can also choose from a wide range at Paperrandtea.
-If you're not sure which tea to choose, you'll find a taste description for every tea.
+At Paperandtea, you can also choose from a wide range.
+If you don't know which tea to choose, you will find a flavor description for each tea.

 Tee-Kaffee-Shop

-In addition to coffee, as the title suggests, you will also find teas here.
-This specialist offers a very large selection of flavors and many teas are supplemented with fruit pieces.
+In addition to coffee, as the name suggests, you will also find teas.
+At this specialist store, you will find a very large selection of flavors and many teas are complemented with fruit pieces.

 Tee Gschwendner

-In addition to classic Japanese teas, you can also find organic teas here, which you can specifically search for.
+In addition to classic Japanese teas, you can also find organic teas here, which you can search for specifically.

 Tea Rooms and Tea Houses

-If you want to be truly spoiled with tea, try out a nice tea room.
+If you want to be truly pampered with tea, try visiting a lovely tea room.
 There are quite a few in Germany.

 Mamecha, Berlin

-The sweet Japanese café: Mamecha is located in Berlin Mitte, where you can find all kinds of tea varieties and Japanese sweets, also to take away.
+The sweet Japanese café: Mamecha is located in Berlin Mitte, where there are all kinds of tea varieties and Japanese sweets available, also to take away.

 Mulackstraße 33, 10119 Berlin